LogtalkDotOrg/logtalk-for-vscode/docs/VARIABLE_RENAME_IMPLEMENTATION.md

 # Variable Rename Implementation

 ## Overview

 Added support for renaming variables in the Logtalk rename provider.
-When the cursor is positioned on a variable, all occurrences of that variable within the same scope (clause, grammar rule, or directive) are renamed.
+When the cursor is positioned on a variable, all occurrences of that variable within the appropriate scope are renamed.

+### Scope Rules

+1. **Parameter Variables in Entity Opening Directives**: When renaming a parameter variable (e.g., `_Foo_` - starts with uppercase letter, has underscore prefix and suffix) that appears in an entity opening directive, the variable is renamed throughout the **entire entity** (all directives, clauses, and grammar rules).

+2. **Regular Variables**: For all other variables, renaming is scoped to the containing clause, grammar rule, or directive only.

 ## Implementation Details